Fun Stuff/Life Hacks Home Improvement Projects Yard and Outdoor DIY YouTube

 5. Fill It to the Appropriate Level

 Check the included chart to determine what PSI you need to be at, which is determined by the outside/surrounding temperature.
 If you’re in a room temperature garage, for example (70 deg.
 F), then you’ll need your low pressure to be at 35-40 PSI.
 If it’s 100 degrees out, you’ll need to be up at 50-55 PSI.
 Keep moving the can horizontally and vertically as you squeeze the trigger to pressurize the system.
-Be sure to stop from time to time to check the pressure level so as to not over-fill it.
+Be sure to stop from time to time to check the pressure level so as not to overfill it.

 refrigerant pressure temperature chart